bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 This project explores a question no one asked, no one wanted, and is a massive waste of resources. **What if we tried to find every possible Atari 2600 game?** I'm effectively asking, "what if we put a billion monkeys in a GPU and asked them to write a game for the Atari 2600?".

-Thanks to recent advances in GPUs and AI, we can now write a Python script that brute-forces the 4KB ROM space and asks, "does this look like a game?"
+Thanks to advances in GPUs and AI, we can now write a Python script that brute-forces the 4KB ROM space and asks, "does this look like a game?"
 This isn't nostalgia, mostly because my first console was an NES.
 This is about searching something so unfathomably large and seeing if there is _anything_ interesting out there.

 ## Problem Scope